AuroraAmissa/ProjectUnison/site/content/pages/3c-equipment.md

 Each item in this chapter has a representation of its bulk, which is a number, the letter "L" if it has light bulk, or a dash ("—") if it has negligible bulk.

-Every 10 items that have light bulk count as 1 bulk, and fractions don't count—so 10 items with light bulk have a total of 1 bulk, and 19 such items also have a total of 1 bulk.
+Every 10 items that have light bulk count as 1 bulk.
+Fractional bulk is rounded up, so that 10 items with light bulk have a total of 1 bulk, but 1 such items also does.
 Items that have negligible bulk count toward your bulk limit only if the GM determines that you are carrying an unreasonable number of them.

 Add together the numerical bulk values of all items you are wearing and carrying to determine the total amount of bulk you are carrying.